soumyamaity/soumyamaity.github.io/content/posts/InfoSec/Privilege-escalation/index.md

 ---
-title: "Privilege escalation: What it is and how to prevent it"
+categories:
+- Infosec
-date: 2022-11-29T05:04:48+06:00
+date: 2022-11-29 05:04:48+06:00
-description: "Privilege escalation"
+description: Privilege escalation
+hero: 000001.jpg
 menu:
   sidebar:
-      name: "Privilege escalation: What it is and how to prevent it"
-      identifier: "Privilege-escalation"
     Parent: infosec
+    identifier: Privilege-escalation
+    name: 'Privilege escalation: What it is and how to prevent it'
-      weight: 10
+    weight: 778871
-tags: ['Privilege', 'escalation', 'InfoSec']
+tags:
-categories: ["Infosec"]
-hero: 000001.jpg
+- Privilege
+- escalation
+- InfoSec
+title: 'Privilege escalation: What it is and how to prevent it'
 ---